 To effectuate this \$3.6 million annual increase in the aggregate fees payable to the owner of the general partner, on May 7, 2018 the Partnership, with the concurrence of the conflicts committee of our general partner, entered into the Third Amended and Restated Omnibus Agreement by and among the Partnership, our general partner, TransMontaigne Operating GP L.L.C., TransMontaigne Operating Company L.P., Gulf TLP Holdings, LLC, and TLP Management Services LLC.
-The effect of the change to the omnibus agreement is to allow the Partnership to assume the costs and expenses of personnel performing engineering and ESOH services for and on behalf of the Partnership and to receive an equal and offsetting decrease in the administrative fee.
+The effect of the change to the omnibus agreement is to allow the Partnership to assume the costs and expenses of employees of TLP Management Services performing engineering and environmental safety and occupational health (ESOH) services for and on behalf of the Partnership and to receive an equal and offsetting decrease in the administrative fee.
 These costs and expenses are expected to approximate \$8.9 million in 2018.
 We expect that a significant portion of the assumed engineering costs will be capitalized under generally accepted accounting principles.

-Prior to the \$3.6 million annual increase and the effective date of the Third Amended and Restated Omnibus Agreement, the annual administrative fee was approximately \$13.7 million and included the costs and expenses of the personnel performing engineering and ESOH services.
-Subsequent to the \$3.6 million annual increase and the effective date of the Third Amended and Restated Omnibus Agreement, the annual administrative fee will be approximately \$8.4 million and the Partnership will bear the approximately \$8.9 million costs and expenses of the personnel performing engineering and ESOH services for and on behalf of the Partnership.
+Prior to the \$3.6 million annual increase and the effective date of the Third Amended and Restated Omnibus Agreement, the annual administrative fee was approximately \$13.7 million and included the costs and expenses of the employees of TLP Management Services performing engineering and ESOH services.
+Subsequent to the \$3.6 million annual increase and the effective date of the Third Amended and Restated Omnibus Agreement, the annual administrative fee will be approximately \$8.4 million and the Partnership will bear the approximately \$8.9 million costs and expenses of the employees of TLP Management Services performing engineering and ESOH services for and on behalf of the Partnership.